 We’re committed to maintaining a high standard of corporate political engagement worldwide.
 We do this by assessing and making our policies, procedures and practice visible, with reference to Transparency International Guidance.

 We’ve provided details below that relate to the four key Transparency International areas of focus – control environment, political contributions, responsible lobbying and revolving door.

 We recognise that the control environment sets the tone for a company.
 This includes:

-We have clear guiding principles underpinning our political activities, an integrated management approach and Board accountability and oversight.
-We can demonstrate that we manage activities on a group-wide basis and have management approval, monitoring and compliance processes in place to underpin this.
+We have clear guiding principles for our political activities, an integrated management approach and Board accountability and oversight.
+We can demonstrate that we manage activities on a Group-wide basis and have management approval, monitoring and compliance processes in place to support this.

 Our Code of Ethical Business Conduct – with particular reference to pages 24-25

 The Audit Committee Terms of Reference – this body oversees our compliance on ethics and business conduct which includes lobbying.
 The internal audit and compliance teams monitor and reports to the Audit Committee, which in turn reports to the Board

 We have a clear policy of prohibiting political contributions, including by another entity on our behalf.
 Find out more in the documents below.

 We’re committed to lobbying responsibly.
 We’re open and transparent about global lobbying activities and provide further details in the documents below.